 One of the turning points in the history of Arabesk is a TRT performance of Orhan Gencebay in 1979.
 It is hard to overestimate the event's importance – the beloved artist of Turkish people, whose records were bestsellers since the early 70s, appeared in the National Television as the first Arabesk artist.
 The socially and politically suppressed music genre entered the national arena in full glory.
 Gencebay was a highly educated bağlama player, arranger, and producer, whose innovative style of playing on Turkish saz and creative fusion of traditional Turkish folk music, Turkish classical music, Western classical music, jazz, rock, psychedelic, Indian, Arabic, Spanish, and Mediterranean music styles.
 Throughout the long years of his musical activity, Gencebay never agreed to be labeled as the pioneer of Arabesk.
 In one of the interviews from 2004, he stated that the term Arabesk is not enough to define his musical approach ("Arabesk deyimi beni tanımlamaya yetmez").
 It is hard not to agree with this judgment.
 Orhan Baba created his own unique, innovative style, which was developed by other artists into the musical genre coined as Arabesk.
 Originally coming from Samsun from a middle-class family, he moved to Istanbul to study music with the master of baglama – Arif Sağ and receive an official musical education in a music conservatory of TRT.
 In 1973 Gencebay established his record label – Kervan, releasing all his music and giving space for the best musicians and vocalists of the times – (Erkin Koray, Ajda Pekkan, Kamuran Akkor, Semiha Yankı, Samime Sanay, Neşe Karaböcek, Bedia Akartürk, Nil Burak, Semiramis Pekkan or Ferdi Özbeğen).
 Orhan Gencebay shared the same fate as hundreds of other Turkish artists those days – they were censored until 1979 as performers playing harmful, corrupted Turkish music.
 A new political regime after 1980 gave a green light for new liberalism and Arabesk.

 In 1984 Orhan Gencebay released "Dil Yarası" album on both vinyl and cassette and performed in Yaşar Seriner's movie under the same title.
-The cassette, which was the primary medium of the time, became another bestseller of the artist and reached millions of listeners worldwide.
+The CD and cassette, which was the primary medium of the time, became another bestseller of the artist and reached millions of listeners worldwide.
 The tape found its way to polyglot and multicultural neighborhoods of Tel Aviv and cassette stalls in Central Bus Station, pumping out the pulsating Mediterranean and Oriental music.

 It must have been a place like ha-tahana ha-merkazit, where young Moroccan origin Israeli singer Zehava Ben and her producer Dani Shoshan heard the "Dil Yarası "for the first time.

 "Zehava grew up in the impoverished Shekhunah Dalet neighborhood on the outskirts of Be'er Sheva.
 In neighborhoods such as these, which grew from the 1950s, transit camps for North African and Middle Eastern immigrants like her Moroccan-born parents.
-Arab Music, like the songs of Umm Kulthum, coexisted peacefully with Hebrew liturgical traditions chanted in Middle Eastern vocal styles."
+Arab, like the songs of Umm Kulthum, coexisted peacefully with Hebrew liturgical traditions chanted in Middle Eastern vocal styles."

 Amy Horowitz "Mediterranean Israeli Music and the Politics of the Aesthetic"